The Spotify Model? Tribes? Chapters? Squads? – What’s it all mean?

 The Chapter Lead

-“Chapter leads are responsible for the growth and uplift of their team,” says Benny Ko, one of our consultants.
+“Chapter leads are responsible for the growth and uplift of their team,” says Benny Ko, one of our senior consultants.

 When most organisations start to consider introducing Agile ways of working, they tend to focus on teams.
 To get teams up and running in an Agile way, energy is expended making sure the roles of Product Owner and Scrum Master are in place and supported.